What is Vendor Management?

 Data provisions

-Scattered repositories: Contracts live in email, shared drives, filing cabinets, and vendor portals.
-No single source of truth exists.
+Scattered repositories — Contracts live in email, shared drives, filing cabinets, and vendor portals.
+No single source exists.

-Outdated information: Amendments, renewals, and changes are not captured, leaving records inaccurate.
+Outdated information — Amendments, renewals, and side-letters are not captured, leaving records inaccurate.

-Missing alerts: Without renewal tracking, contracts auto-renew at unfavorable terms.
+Missing renewal alerts — Without tracking, contracts auto-renew at unfavourable terms.

-Tribal knowledge: Contract details exist only in the heads of employees who may leave.
+Tribal knowledge — Contract detail sits in the heads of employees who may leave.

-Volume overwhelm: Managing hundreds of vendor contracts manually is impossible.
+Volume overwhelm — Managing hundreds of contracts manually is impossible at scale.

-1. Centralize contracts in a single, searchable repository
+1. Centralise agreements in a single, searchable repository

-2. Capture key metadata (dates, costs, metrics, owners) for analysis
+2. Capture key metadata (dates, cost, metrics, owner) at signature

-4. Assign owners responsible for each vendor relationship
+4. Assign a named owner for each vendor relationship

 The shift to software-as-a-service has fundamentally changed vendor management.
-Traditional approaches designed for annual software purchases fail in a world of monthly subscriptions and instant activation.
+Approaches designed for annual perpetual-licence purchases fail in a world of monthly subscriptions, credit-card procurement, and instant activation.

 SaaS